docker/docs/content/desktop/settings/mac.md

 - **Enable privileged port mapping (Requires password)**.
 Starts the privileged helper process which binds the ports that are between 1 and 1024.
 For more information, see [permission requirements for macOS](../mac/permission-requirements.md#binding-privileged-ports).

   For more information on each configuration and use case, see [Permission requirements](../mac/permission-requirements.md).

+- **Automatically check configuration**.
+Regularly checks your configuration to ensure no unexpected changes have been made by another application.